 The clashes—which broke out between Tehran security forces and members of the Gonabadi Dervishes, who were protesting the arrest of one of their members—resulted in six fatalities, including five police officers, and over 300 arrests, according to news reports.

-On August 15, a revolutionary court in Tehran sentenced Abdi to 26 years and three months in prison, 148 lashes, two years of exile, a two-year travel ban, and a two-year ban on political and social media activities, according to an August 15 Twitter post by Majzooban e-Noor and an August 20 report by the New York-based Center for Human Rights in Iran.
+On August 15, 2018, a revolutionary court in Tehran sentenced Abdi to 26 years and three months in prison, 148 lashes, two years of exile, a two-year travel ban, and a two-year ban on political and social media activities, according to a Twitter post by Majzooban e-Noorand a report by the New York-based Center for Human Rights in Iran.

 Abdi was convicted of "assembly and collusion against national security," "disturbing public order," "disobeying law enforcement agents," and "propaganda against the state," the Center for Human Rights in Iran reported.

-Abdi refused to attend the preliminary court session in which he was tried, and instead sent an open letter to the court calling the circumstances of the trial "unfair" and asked for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.
+Abdi refused to attend the preliminary court session in which he was tried, instead sending an open letter to the court calling the circumstances of the trial "unfair" and asking for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.

 Majzooban-e-Noor tweeted that Abdi was beaten by security forces at the protests when he was arrested, before being interrogated and detained at the Greater Tehran Penitentiary.
 CPJ could not independently confirm the allegations of beating.

-CPJ emailed Alireza Miryousefi, the head of media office at Iran’s mission to the United Nations in mid-September 2021 for comment on Abdi’s case, but did not receive a response.
+CPJ emailed Iran’s mission to the United Nations in September 2022 for comment on Abdi’s case, but did not receive a response.